Pengutronix TechWeek 2018: NIR for Etnaviv

 Philipp and Michael were able to continue their work compiling NIR shaders from the GLSL compiler to Vivante machine code.
 The screenshot on the right shows one of the glmark2 programs, exposing some visual artefacts resulting from a still-incomplete NIR support; the work consisted of analyzing those artefacts, finding and finally fixing the reasons in the code.

 While the code is far from feature complete, the current state looked promising enough that a first patch series was cleaned up and sent to the Mesa-developer ML.
-Hopefully people out in the community will start experimenting with the new possibilities, finding further bugs, adding features and making NIR support in Etnaviv more complete.
+Hopefully people out in the community will start experimenting with the new possibilities, finding further bugs, adding features and extending the NIR support in Etnaviv.

 For a TechWeek project, the challenge and fun of it was enough motivation.
 Thinking of future use, Etnaviv has meanwhile reached a maturity status that already enabled its use in many of our industrial customer projects, even in critical markets such as medical, automotive and aerospace.
 OpenCL on a full blown open source graphics stack will hopefully add interesting additional possibilities in the near future.